6.3.3 |

 persuasion are ignored, maltreated or excluded altogether

-denominations which are most closely related to the official or
+even strike the denominations which are most closely related to the

-conscious or unconscious doubt about their own manner of living
+subconscious or unconscious doubt about their own manner of living and

-they are 'the elect' of the supreme being 'Himself'.
+—worse— that they are 'the elect' of the supreme being

 A state in which laws, institutions, censorship, and so on,